ismaelyws/themely-whmcs-module/README.md

 # Themely WHMCS Addon Module

-#### Integrate Themely cPanel plugin with WHMCS and automatically install user selected themes and WordPress for new accounts.
+#### Integrate Themely cPanel plugin with WHMCS and automatically install selected themes and WordPress for new accounts.

 ## Installation Instructions